mlcommons/inference/tools/submission_runner/README.md

-This script helps to generate all the files and directories needed for submission.
+# mlperf_runner

-Usage:
+Tools to automate  MLPerf logs collection for submission.
+Please check config.json for info.

-	python run_mlperf.py -c config.json
+Tested only for Offline scenario.